openwisp/openwisp-wifi-login-pages/readme.md

 $ npm test -- -u 		# Update Jest Snapshots
 ```

+#### Error Logs :

+Server Error logs are generated at /logs/error.log

+Run the command to read the logs using Bash (Linux) :

+`$ tail -f ./logs/error.log`

 #### Using custom ports

 To start the client and/or server on a port of your liking, you must set environment